Preperation for childbirth

 Look for information

 Read leaflets, magazines and books about giving birth.
 Look for reliable information on the Internet about preparing and pain relief.
 Ask us all your questions.
 You can also take a pregnancy course to start practising breathing techniques.
-And visit our seminar on delivery.
-Take your partner with you too, so that you all know what is going to happen.
+You will receive our 2-hour online seminar about childbirth, after which we will make a birth plan together with you and your partner.

 Arrange to have someone with you to support you